gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 * hybrid MC/MD schemes
 * multiple-time-stepping integration

-We sill also explore optimization opportunities, including
+We will also explore optimization opportunities, including
-* re-use of the same queue if conditions created by user input are sufficiently favorable (e.g. by design or when observed)
+* re-use of the same queue if conditions created by user input are sufficiently favorable (by design or when observed)
 * simultaneous execution of independent tasks

 We will probably not prioritize support for (and might consider